Aetherio Logo

 Anthropic Claude: Ethics and Long Context for Reasoning

-Anthropic, founded by former OpenAI executives, has positioned itself as a major player with its Claude series of models, focused on robustness, safety, and the ability to process very long contexts.
-Claude 3 (Opus, Sonnet, Haiku) is a direct competitor to OpenAI's GPT-4 models.
+Anthropic, founded by former OpenAI executives, has positioned itself as a major player with its Claude series of models, focused on robustness, safety, and reasoning.
+In 2026, the Claude 4.x lineup (Opus 4.8 as flagship, Sonnet 4.6 for the performance/cost balance, Haiku 4.5 fast and economical) stands as the benchmark for agentic workflows and code, in direct competition with GPT-5.

 Anthropic Claude's Strengths for Businesses